Misss-techy/MPad/README.md

 A Simple Text Editor Designed with Qt Creator to handle text files.

 ## How to Run the code?
-Open the "Mpad.pro" file from the directory "MPad-main/MPad/" using Qt Creator.
+Open the "Mpad.pro" file from the directory "MPad-main/MPad/" using Qt Creator
                              (or)
 Go to folder "MPad-main/MPad/", compile MPad.pro and make: